DouglasUrner/Common/social-issues/README.md

+The advent of the personal computer in the early 1980s coincides with the downturn of women in computer science.
+Prior to 1984 the number of women, and the percentage of women, studying computer science had been rising steadily since the
 Search "early computer marketing gender gap radio shack"
 * [Silicon Valley’s gender gap is the result of computer-game marketing 20 years ago](https://qz.com/911737/silicon-valleys-gender-gap-is-the-result-of-computer-game-marketing-20-years-ago/)
 * [When Women Stopped Coding](https://www.npr.org/sections/money/2014/10/21/357629765/when-women-stopped-coding)